outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

 # 5 Locale

-Locale is the final step responsible for displaying characters on screen no matter of filename or file contents.
+Locale is the last but second step responsible for displaying characters no matter of filename or file contents.
 FAT's *iocharset* and NTFS's *nls* should be set to or the Default NLS Option equals to system locale for filename display.
 Userspace program must support GBK (through userspace library like `libiconv`) to decode GBK TXT file.
-And then your *locale* (at least `LC_CTYPE`) should support GBK (like `zh_CN.GBK`) or compatible with GBK (like `zh_CN.UTF-8`).
+And then your *locale* (at least `LC_CTYPE`) should be `zh_CN.GBK`.

+Userspace X application check *locale* and then decode the encoded filename or file content to kernel Unicode code points; those code points are then dilivered to kernel IO system for display.

+# 6 Console

+Above discussion still does solve Chinese filename and file content display on console.
+I think this is due to console can NOT decode GBK codes back to Unicode by userspace library (i.e. `libiconv`).

+So we need `cjktty` patch to to the conversion.

-# 6 Refs
+# 7 Refs

 1. [iocharset和codepage有何联系和区别](http://tieba.baidu.com/p/2317422644)
 2. [关于mount/samba/字符集的两篇好文](http://zengrong.net/post/1019.htm)